basho-labs/riak-clients-vagrant/README.md

 This is a vagrant package that simplifies the process of creating a VirtualBox virtual machine for development and testing of the supported Riak client libraries.
 To reduce dependencies on the host machine, it installs ansible onto the guest VM and then kicks off an Ansible playbook that uses a series of roles to provision Riak, as well as the environments needed for testing the client libraries on various versions of their respective programming languages.
 This package also makes use of the Ansible Galaxy Riak role, allowing us to ensure that it is working properly and make it easier to continue its development.

-The package uses the VagrantBox from Chef (bento) running CentOS 7.2.
+The package uses the Vagrant Boxes from Chef (bento) running CentOS 7.2 and Ubuntu 16.04.

 # Status & Roadmap